Complexity and Complex Systems From Life on Earth to the Universe

 We tend to think of history and human progress as a slow-paced, incremental build-up of tiny achievements here and there with occasional scientific discoveries and momentous events.
 This might have been true until the Scientific Revolution some 500 years ago.

-In today’s modern world, progress is dominated by extremely rare events with huge impacts, what Nassim Taleb calls The Black Swan.
+In today’s modern world, progress is dominated by extremely rare events with huge impacts, Nassim Taleb calls The Black Swan.
 These events radically change some aspects of our lives such that life before them would seem like a remote past.

 Because they are so rare, they are unpredictable.
 Nobody could have predicted the two World Wars, the internet, smartphones, or the 2008 financial crisis.